LordRoop/P4-Ducks/README.md

 * Worked on main UI:[Main CSS](http://76.176.48.196:5671/teachers?subject=Math)
 * Created comment section and drop down rating system[Evaluation](http://76.176.48.196:5671/math)
 * Worked on the CSS and the esthtics of the code
-* Was able to meet College Board requirements: https://drive.google.com/file/d/1o27CE_wJgGf1s4DooOijO3A4PqTF_bkE/view?usp=sharing talks about where we are
+* Was able to meet College Board requirements(Worked on college board implemnetation): https://drive.google.com/file/d/1o27CE_wJgGf1s4DooOijO3A4PqTF_bkE/view?usp=sharing talks about where we are
 *Able to change some CSS on teacher pages as instructed by the bulls
 # Log
 * 2/4/21: Aidan changed the code to the [Random Fact Generator easter egg](https://github.com/LordRoop/P4-Ducks/projects/1#card-53864903) so its compatible with Roop's Nas, and also added the [Who am I easter egg](https://github.com/LordRoop/P4-Ducks/projects/1#card-54301133).
 [Aiden's RFG] (http://76.176.48.196:5671/rfg)